miku/blobproc/README.md

 processing should not take longer than the time it takes to write the file to disk.

-A periodic scan of the directory *spool* directory will pick up new files, and will process them, e.g. send the content to grobid, run pdftotext, and similar.
+A periodic scan of the *spool* directory will pick up new files, and will process them, e.g. send the content to grobid, run pdftotext, and similar.

 These derivations can fail and retried, there is not time pressure, as long as